Psomvanshi/Sobel_edge_detection/README.md

 * Taking real-time HDMI input (say, from a camera), it can display the input directly (i.e., without applying any filter) or after applying a filter (i.e., sobel filter in our case) on the VGA screen.

 * Before moving into the details, let us recall what sobel filter does.
-(Skip this part if you already know about it!)
+The Sobel filter calculates the gradient of image intensity at each pixel within an image.
+It finds the direction of the largest increase from light to dark and the rate of change in that direction.
+The result shows how abruptly or smoothly the image changes at each pixel, and therefore how likely it is that, that pixel represents an edge.
+It also shows how that edge is likely to be oriented.
+The result of applying the filter to a pixel in a region of constant intensity is a zero vector.
+The result of applying it to a pixel on an edge is a vector that points across the edge from darker to brighter values.